Fly from Liverpool to Bari

 Sitting pretty on the Adriatic coast, Bari is an alternative holiday destination which is full to the brim with culture.
-Liverpool John Lennon Airport are pleased to announce a brand new route with Ryanair to this flourishing Italian port, set to start just in time for summer 2017.
 Offering endless sightseeing scenes and all the fresh seafood you can wish for, plan your trip to Bari with travel starting from April.

 Why you should go